anonnihcas/BikeSharingAssignment/README.md

 <!-- Optional -->
 ## License
-This project is open source and available under the [...
-License]().
+This project is open source and available under the [GNU General Public License v3.0]().

 <!-- You don't have to include all sections - just the one's relevant to your project -->